Towards Foundations of Categorical Cybernetics

 Parametrised optics β agents with tunable parameters

-Selection relations β goals as predicates
+Selection relations β goals as two-place predicates

 Composing agents β wiring optics